 Aluminum die casting offers a range of benefits, including:

-- High strength-to-weight ratio.
+- High strength-to-weight ratio

-- High strength.
+- High strength

-- Low weight.
+- Low weight

-- Durability under variable and cyclic loads.
+- Durability under variable and cyclic loads

-- High precision.
+- High precision

-- Easy machining.
+- Easy machining

-- High-volume and automated production.
+- High-volume and automated production

-- High thermal and electrical conductivity.
+- High thermal and electrical conductivity

-- Low corrosion, even in marine environments.
+- Low corrosion, even in marine environments

 Aluminum die casting has limitations, including:

-- Moderate to poor fatigue resistance.
+- Moderate to poor fatigue resistance

-- Zero capacity as a bearing surface.
+- Zero capacity as a bearing surface

-- Moderate temperature vulnerability.
+- Moderate temperature vulnerability

 The primary difference between forged and cast aluminum is the crystalline structure.
-Casting imposes very little control on the cooling and resultant crystal growth, making crystal structure within cast parts highly variable and disorientated.
+Casting imposes very little control on the cooling and resultant crystal growth, making crystal structure within cast parts highly variable and disoriented.
 This makes thicker sections lower strength, as they cool more slowly, forming larger crystals.

 Inclusions (non-solution contaminants such as oxide slag) are generally aggregated to some degree in cast aluminum parts, often creating severe weakness.
 In forged parts, any inclusions (from the billet casting process) are smashed and distributed, reducing their influence.
 Aluminum castings are capable of great detail and fine sections, whereas forging is a brute-force process best suited to simple shapes.